LizGoro90/db-tour/tutorials/sql-builder/01/README.md

 ## a) SQL Builder

-All of the adapters for SQL databases come with a handy SQL builder that you can use to compose SQL queries.
+All the adapters for SQL databases come with a handy builder that you can use to compose queries, as defined [here](https://upper.io/db.v3/lib/sqlbuilder).

 You can use any of the [SQLBuilder][1] methods to begin your query, for instance `SelectFrom`: